 How painful is a dental implant?

 For many patients, there is little to no pain or discomfort throughout the procedure.
-By using local anesthetic, many patients are comfortable through the procedure and report less pain than a tooth extraction.
+By using a local anesthetic, many patients are comfortable through the procedure and report less pain than a tooth extraction.

 How should I prepare for dental implants?

-You can prepare for your dental implant surgery by rinsing your mouth with antibacterial mouthwash, eliminating germs and preventing infection.
+You can prepare for your dental implant surgery by rinsing your mouth with an antibacterial mouthwash, eliminating germs, and preventing infection.
 Make sure to take any antibiotics prescribed to you leading up to the procedure.
 It also helps to eat a good breakfast before your appointment, unless you are using IV sedation.

 Will I be sedated for dental implants?